 Check out this video; you’ll learn a thing or two.

-In this method, you get to add the color at the beginning while making the fondant.
-This method is more viable for a situation where you need a large batch of colored fondant to cover a cake.
+In this method of coloring fondant, you would have to add the color at the beginning while making the fondant from scratch.
+This method is more viable for situations where you need a large batch of colored fondant to cover a cake and also where you make your fondant from scratch.

 The accompanying video is for a marshmallow fondant recipe but the principle would apply for any fondant recipe.
 Check it out: